-The good thing is that Keukenhof also has indoor pavillions which you can rush into when it rains.
+The good thing is that Keukenhof also has indoor pavilions that you can rush into when it rains.

-For the best Keukenhof weather prediction, click on this link and search for Lisse’s weather.
+For the best Keukenhof weather prediction, follow the link.

 Food at Keukenhof

-Being a garden, the Keukenhof has picnic spots where you can sit and eat your own food.
+Being a garden, the Keukenhof has picnic spots where you can sit and eat your food.